Hans Lobert

 John Bernard "Hans" Lobert (October 18, 1881 – September 14, 1968) was an American third baseman, shortstop, coach, manager and scout in Major League Baseball.
-Lobert was immortalized in the 1966 Lawrence Ritter book The Glory of Their Times.
+Lobert was immortalized in the 1953 film Big Leaguer and in the 1966 Lawrence Ritter book The Glory of Their Times.

 Early life

 Lobert was born in Wilmington, Delaware.
 He was the son of a cabinet maker.
-Lobert was one of 6 children including brothers Frank and Ollie who also became professional baseball players.
+Lobert was one of six children, including brothers Frank and Ollie, who also became professional baseball players.
 The family eventually moved to Williamsport, Pennsylvania after his baseball career began.
-He attended Carnegie Mellon University in Pittsburgh, Pennsylvania.
+Lobert attended Carnegie Mellon University in Pittsburgh, Pennsylvania.

 Playing career

 Barney Dreyfuss, owner of the Pittsburgh Pirates, invited Lobert to try out for his team in September 1903.
 He started his professional baseball career at the age of 21 that same month.
 Like shortstop Honus Wagner, a teammate as well as a neighbor of Lobert's when he first came to the major leagues, the German-American Lobert earned the nickname "Hans" as a familiar form of Johannes, the German version of his given name, and was dubbed "Hans Number 2" by Honus Wagner.
 He would keep this name for the next 50 years.
 Lobert batted .274 for his career and played 14 seasons (1903, 1905–1917) with five National League clubs, including regular stints as a third baseman for the Cincinnati Reds (1906–1910) and Philadelphia Phillies (1911–1914).
 He also played with the Pittsburgh Pirates (1903), Chicago Cubs (1905), and New York Giants (1915–1917).